hhuynh18/sp21/materials/psets/pset-a.md

 	```

 	1. Show that this grammar is ambiguous by providing two parse trees for a string in the language.
-	1. Using the SLR parsing algorithm covered in class, does this result in a shift-reduce or a reduce-reduce conflict?
+	1. Using the SLR parsing algorithm covered in class, does this ambiguity result in a shift-reduce or a reduce-reduce conflict?
 Explain why.
 	1. Hack the grammar to make it unambiguous.
 You can resolve ambiguities in either direction.
 Explain in a few sentences how your new grammar eliminates the ambiguity, and if isn't immediately clear from your grammar rules, why it recognizes the same language.

 1. Consider the following class hierarchy: